moalf/ttg/README.md

     - Add more test cases, including identification of edge ones.
 - Measure solution performance (speed, RAM).
 - Implement unicode chars support.
-- Research root cause of bug reported below.
+- Research root cause of bugs reported below.

 # Bugs

 ## Approximate Results

-When compared to searching in a text editor for a 3-word sentence string that you know is in the text, the results are approximate but not exact.
+When compared to searching in a text editor for a 3-word sentence string that you know is in the text, the results shown by `ttg` are  not exact.
 Let me try to explain.

-For example, if running the solution with the text file called `don_quixote.txt` (which is included in the `testdata` folder) as input to the program:
+For example, if running the solution with the text file called `don_quixote.txt` (which is included in the `testdata` folder) as the input to the program:

 ```sh
 ./ttg testdata/don_quixote.txt